camunda/camunda-docs-manual/content/reference/cmmn10/markers/repetition-rule.md

 # Repetition Criteria

-Additionally to the entry criteria it is possible to use `repetition criteria` to define on which condition a `repetition` of a task (or stage or milestone) should transition from state `AVAILABLE` either to `ENABLED` or `ACTIVE`.
+In addition to the entry criteria it is possible to use `repetition criteria` to define on which condition a `repetition` of a task (or stage or milestone) should transition from state `AVAILABLE` either to `ENABLED` or `ACTIVE`.

-A repetition criterion behaves in the same way like an [entry criterion]({{< relref "reference/cmmn10/concepts/entry-exit-criteria.md">}}).
+A repetition criterion behaves in the same way as an [entry criterion]({{< relref "reference/cmmn10/concepts/entry-exit-criteria.md">}}).
 The difference is that a repetition criterion is only used by an instance which is a `repetition` of a task.
 While the *first* instance of a task (which is not a repetition) only takes the defined entry criteria into account to get enabled or active.

 Note the repetition criteria is a Camunda extension which is not part of the CMMN specification.